snorez/codecov/README.md

 # Notice
 + you can't probe a static function yet, cause the symbol couldn't be found
++ it seems that when a program calls `fork()`, the kernel module would take high cpu usage, and the system doesn't reponse

 # things should be done
 + add/del checkpoint(path_node)